 If you are having difficulty keeping up with your repayments, it is important to speak to your lenders at the earliest possible opportunity.
 If you are struggling financially or need help getting your debt under control, the Advice Shop can help.
 Contact us using our quick and easy online referral form.
 An advisor will contact you directly to discuss your situation.

 Listed below are some key areas to consider.
 Under each section you will find hints and tips along with handy resources on how to improve your financial awareness and make positive changes.

 Credit is used when a customer receives something of value then agrees to pay the lender back at a later date, usually interest is charged by the lender.

 Your ability to obtain credit from a lender will depend on your credit history.
+Lenders will look at how you have handled any borrowing you have had in the past and use this information to decide if they want to lend to you.
 Not having any credit history can also affect your ability to obtain credit.

 There are some simple steps you can take to help build a good credit history:

 - Take out a small form of credit, like a mobile phone contract

 - Set up Direct Debits - late or missed payments affect your credit score

 - Limit Credit applications - too many in short period can make you look desperate for credit

 - Try and use no more that 25% of your credit limit, a higher balance can reduce your score.